 Mwiba Wildlife Reserve

-This area is a 125,000 acre privately managed wildlife reserve.
-It borders onto Ngorongoro Conservation Area’s western boundary and the very southern part of Serengeti National Park.
+Mwiba is a 125,000-acre privately managed wildlife reserve.
+It borders onto Ngorongoro Conservation Area’s western boundary and the very southern part of Serengeti National Park in Northern Tanzania.